-Any general plan amendment application filed within the Desert Center Policy Area shall be exempt from the eight-year general plan amendment cycle and other procedural requirements applicable to Foundation Component amendments associated with the General Plan Certainty System.
+DCAP 2.1 Any general plan amendment application filed within the Desert Center Policy Area shall be exempt from the eight-year general plan amendment cycle and other procedural requirements applicable to Foundation Component amendments associated with the General Plan Certainty System.
 Such amendments shall be deemed Entitlement/Policy amendments and be subject to the procedural requirements applicable to that category of amendments.

-Provide for a balance of housing, services and employment uses such that Desert Center and Lake Tamarisk residents and/or employees can access necessary services or facilities such as health care, housing, employment, food, recreational, and entertainment facilities.
+DCAP 2.2 Provide for a balance of housing, services and employment uses such that Desert Center and health care, housing, employment, food, recreational, and entertainment facilities.